chris-e-green/star-systems/README.md

 A work-in-progress that was largely about learning Swift (so some parts are more sophisticated than others, and some bits experiment with aspects of Swift).

+The Traveller game in all forms is owned by Far Future Enterprises.
+Copyright 1977 - 2008 Far Future Enterprises.